 Celebrating Native American Heritage Month

-November is Native American Heritage Month, which offers a great opportunity to teach children about Native American history and culture.
-With my sons, Wild Thing (5) and Caterpillar (3), I've found that children's books, cultural events and unique outings allow my children to actively engage as they begin learning about Native American history and culture.
+Native American Heritage Month is coming up soon (in November).
+It offers a great opportunity to teach children about Native American history and culture.
+With my sons, Wild Thing and Caterpillar, I've found that children's books, cultural events and unique outings allow my children to actively engage as they begin learning about Native American history and culture.

 |I received a copy of this book from Lee and Low Books in order to review it.|